Riding the Trend or Protecting Profits | FinVolution Group (FINV)

 UBS gave a rating of “Neutral” to FINV, setting the target price at $2 in the report published on September 01st of the previous year.

-Volatility was left at 4.85%, however, over the last 30 days, the volatility rate increased by 5.82%, as shares sank -0.51% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -9.66% lower at present.
+Volatility was left at 4.74%, however, over the last 30 days, the volatility rate increased by 4.85%, as shares surge +6.32% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -2.51% lower at present.

 Stock Fundamentals for FINV